SaraJKerr/Letters_1916_Internship/README.md

 #### Twitter - @data_fiend

 ### Acknowledgements
-#### This research is supported by a John and Pat Hume Scholarship, two golden retrievers and a very understanding husband!
+#### This research is supported by a John and Pat Hume Scholarship, two golden retrievers and Iain, a very understanding husband!